Ángel Pestaña: Primo de Rivera dictatorship

+Second Republic

-After the proclamation of the Second Spanish Republic in 1931, the conflict between Pestaña's group and FAI deepened: Pestaña initiated the issue of Manifiesto de los Treinta/Manifest dels Trenta ("Manifesto of the Thirty"), a clear condemnation of the Federación's tactics, one which got him expelled from the CNT in August.
+After the proclamation of the Second Spanish Republic in 1931, the conflict between Pestaña's group and Federación Anarquista Ibérica (FAI) deepened: Pestaña initiated the issue of Manifiesto de los Treinta/Manifest dels Trenta ("Manifesto of the Thirty"), a clear condemnation of the Federación's tactics, one which got him expelled from the CNT in August.
+In 1934 he founded the Syndicalist Party which participated in the 1936 elections with the Popular Front winning 2 places in the parliament.
+When the Civil War started he was detained in Barcelona by nationalist forces but he was released when the republicans took control of the city.
+He was offered a position as a minister by the CNT but refused.
+Supporting the line of "winning the war first" he was readmitted to the CNT in late 1937 but died shortly afterwards due to illness.

 Legacy

-A homage to Pestaña was made on 13 February 1938 at the Fuencarral Theater in Madrid, in commemoration of his birth.
+A homage to Pestaña was made on 13 February, 1938 at the Fuencarral Theater in Madrid, in commemoration of his birth.
 The tribute was attended by speakers of the Syndicalist Party, the Communist Party of Spain, the Popular Front, the Iberian Anarchist Federation, the Republican Left and the National Confederation of Labour.

 A square in the Nou Barris district of Barcelona is named Ángel Pestaña in his honour.